 Rhea spent her sabbatical in Finland in 2012 to observe in the schools and noticed Finnish kids received “lots of breaks during the school day, enjoying 15 minutes of “unstructured outdoor play” every hour.”

-Currently, many children in the U.S., might just get one 15-minute recess a day, plus some in-class stretch time.
+Sadly, many children in the U.S., might just get one 15-minute recess a day, plus some in-class stretch time.

 Unstructured Play Is the Key